Novelty lighter: Bans on novelty lighters

 On May 11, 2006, the European Consumer Protection Commission adopted a decision requiring Member States to ensure that, from March 11, 2007, cigarette lighters are child-resistant when placed on the EU market.
 The decision also prohibits placing lighters on the market that resemble objects that are particularly attractive to children.

 In the United States, Maine was the first state to ban the sale of novelty lighters.
 This ban came about after the son of a Maine fire chief singed his eyebrow on a novelty lighter shaped like a baseball bat.
 Since then, Illinois, Virginia, Tennessee, Oregon, Massachusetts, Arkansas, and Washington have also banned novelty lighters.

-Many cities and counties in the United States have passed ordinances banning novelty lighters.
-They include: